AOP-Assignments-RadioThread/03_assignment_data_visualization/README.md

 - There are also undo/redo buttons on the top right.

-- You can scroll up and down to see al the charts, try to keep the mouse pointer outside of the charts when you scroll, our use the scroll bar.
+- You can scroll up and down to see all the charts, try to keep the mouse pointer outside of the charts when you scroll, or use the scroll bar.

 ---